-We cannot blame students for not clarifying bad teaching.
-It’s our job to be vigilant, to monitor what our students know and don’t know.
-I mean, I sat in a room of adults who voluntarily attended (and paid for) a class to help keep their babies alive, and we still weren’t brave enough to stop the teacher and clarify every confusing point.
+We cannot blame students for bad teaching.
+It’s the teacher’s job to be vigilant, to monitor what students know and don’t know.
+I mean, I sat in a room of adults who voluntarily attended (and paid for) a class to help keep their babies alive, and no one was brave enough to stop the teacher and clarify the confusing points.

-Our attitudes cannot be: “Come ask me if you need help.”
-Your kids who most the need help will be the least likely to ask.
-It’s scary to ask the teacher to re-explain every lesson.
+Our attitudes, as teachers, cannot be, “Come ask me if you need help.”
+Your kids who most need the help will be the least likely to ask.
+It’s scary to ask the teacher to re-explain, even as a grown-up.

 What She Did Right

-Rather than waiting for students to come to us when they’re confused (because they won’t), we must seek them out.
+Rather than waiting for all of our students to come to us when they’re confused (because they won’t), we must seek them out pre-emptively.
 We must actively hunt for confusion and stomp it out.

-That’s exactly what the nurse did when we learned infant CPR.
-Not only did she explain how to to do it, she demonstrated it on a doll.
-We also watched a video on it.
-Then we partnered up.
+And that’s exactly what the nurse did when we learned infant CPR.
+Not only did she explain how to do it, but she also demonstrated it on a doll.
+Then we then watched a video.
+Then we all partnered up.